How to build production-ready SaaS systems: scalable multi-tenant architecture, GDPR compliance, and an engineering standard for the DACH market.

 | Scalable architecture prevents expensive mistakes | Multi-tenant and security measures put in place early minimise the risk of data leaks and performance issues. |

-| Checklists and tests guarantee operational readiness | Systematic validations, test coverage, and monitoring scripts are non-negotiable before launch. |
+| Checklists and tests support operational readiness | Systematic validations, test coverage, and monitoring scripts are non-negotiable before launch. |

 | Operational excellence as a competitive advantage | A holistic SaaS approach that includes CI/CD and compliance processes drives sustainable growth. |